dsrw/enu/README.md

 - Allow tweaking color energy inside scripts.
 - Editor quality of life improvements.
 Better auto indent, and proper HOME/END support.
 - Fixed lots of 3d issues to properly support rotation and scaling.
+- Anything expecting a float or an int can be passed a slice (`1..100`) to use a random value in the specified range.
+- Cycle through different options using the `cycle` template.